Summer Camp 2022

 *Bring any revised health forms so they can be handed in prior to camp!

 *Camp Cost: Troop 39 will pay deposits to hold spaces at an early bird rate: $450 this year.
 Payment in full and paperwork must be received by April 27th meeting to secure a spot.
-After 5/1, the camp fee cost charged by Council is $475 (additional fee does not pertain to new Crossover scouts).
+After 5/5, the camp fee cost charged by Council is $475 (additional fee does not pertain to new Crossover scouts).
 Camperships are available for anyone for whom this cost presents a difficulty.
 Contact Troop Leaders for more information about camperships.
+Campership deadline is April 1st.

-$ Individual Scout Account (ISA) funds earned by wreath sales can be used.
+$ Individual Scout Account (ISA) funds earned by wreath sales can be used, please note this on the registration form.

 BSA Annual Health and Medical Record